-We’re also the only car hire insurance provider to allow customers to submit claims fully online – making the process faster, simpler and more secure.
+We’re also the first car hire insurance provider to allow customers to submit claims fully online – making the process faster, simpler and more secure.

 For additional information on the above please visit our FAQ’s section or visit our contact centre to speak to a member of the team.

 * Residents outside the EEA are eligible to purchase European policies only.